 Inside LunaLab (a Lunar surface analog laboratory) at the University of Luxembourg

-I often write about space resources topics on my personal Medium blog and as an editor for The Space Resources Compendium publication.
+I write casually about space resources topics on my personal Medium blog and as an editor for The Space Resources Compendium publication.

 As part of my learning strategy, I have completed courses in the following topics: